The adventure begins with two world-famous explorers and a passion for the unknown.

 Today you can visit that river on Google Earth.
 But don’t look for The River of Doubt.
 You’ll never find it.
 Search instead for ‘Rio Roosevelt’!

 Read and listen to new weekly episodes of The Brazilian Minute.
 It’s brought to you by the Consulate General of Brazil, in Chicago, and the Brazilian Foreign Ministry’s Cultural Department.

 Why did Rondon and Roosevelt’s expedition fail?

-But there’s more to this story of Amazonian intrigue.
-Let’s fill in the blanks, day by day.
+That’s the ending, but there’s more to this story of Amazonian intrigue.
+Let’s fill in the blanks, with a ‘day-by-day’ recounting.

-Taking a personal pause from the rigors of his presidency, Teddy Roosevelt boarded a steamship south, to spend time with his son Kermit, who was living in Rio de Janeiro.
+Taking a personal pause from the rigors of his presidency, Teddy Roosevelt boarded a steamship south in the fall of 1913, to spend time with his 23-year-old son Kermit, who was living in Brazil.

 There, the President met Brazil’s famed explorer, Candido Rondon who invited him to join a fateful expedition in search of an unmapped river of legend, deep in the Amazon basin.

 Warned of the dangers that might await, Roosevelt wrote: “If it is necessary for me to leave my bones in South America, I am quite ready to do so.”

 Day 1: After losing his bid for a third Presidential term, Theodore Roosevelt has accepted an invitation to speak in Rio de Janeiro next month.
 He hopes to meet up with his son Kermit after a cruise up the Amazon river.
 But I suspect this itinerary will soon become too pedestrian for his adventurous spirit.